xethya/.roadmap/README.md

 Keep in mind that we're working for other developers, so the framework must be clearly documented.

+**Also:** The framework is currently in a very early stage, so we'll all be learning together how to make this work.
+This means that these guidelines at first won't be strongly enforced, but the idea is to be well organised from scratch.

 [_The Guild_](https://github.com/orgs/xethya/teams/guild) is the team of core contributors of Xethya.

 ### Roadmap